ionic-team/ionic-docs/docs/api/toast.md

 ## Dismissing

 The toast can be dismissed automatically after a specific amount of time by passing the number of milliseconds to display it in the `duration` of the toast options.
+If a button with a role of `"cancel"` is added, then that button will dismiss the toast.
 To dismiss the toast after creation, call the `dismiss()` method on the instance.

 The following example demonstrates how to use the `buttons` property to add a button that automatically dismisses the toast when clicked, as well as how to collect the `role` of the dismiss event.